 3.6: Third-Party Links

-- Links to third-party external websites are not age-appropriate.
+- Unclear whether links to third-party external websites are age-appropriate.

 3.7: Third-Party Data Access

-- Third parties are authorized to access a user's information.
+- Unclear whether third parties are authorized to access a user's information.

 3.8: Third-Party Data Collection